How often should you wash your dog?

 5. Don’t forget about drying

 Your dog will need drying afterward.
 Short-haired dogs usually dry in a jiffy after a light toweling, but long-haired pups may need a hair dryer set on low or time in the sun to dry fully.
 Avoid bathing your dog on cold, windy days if possible.
 If you need to use a hair dryer, get your dog used to the sound of it first before bath time.

 Yes, over-bathing your dog can dry and irritate their skin.
 As a rule of thumb, you can wash your dog once a month.
 But if your dog often gets dirty or smelly, you can wash them more frequently.
 Healthy short-haired dogs may be washed less often, at least once every two to three months.
 How often you wash your dog really depends on factors like their breed, coat type, and lifestyle.

-Sometimes your dog doesn’t need a full bath with shampoo or even to get wet all the way to the skin.
+Sometimes your dog doesn’t need a full bath with a shampoo or even to get wet all the way to the skin.
 In that case, there are several options: Special made-for-dogs wipes that remove surface dirt and grime; Light hosing to remove dirt or salt that hasn’t made its way to the skin; And paw cleaning with a bucket by the door

 In addition to the tips above, there are ways to make washing your dog more enjoyable for both you and your pet: If your dog needs frequent washing because of your lifestyle or environment, consider installing an indoor or outdoor dog washing station (it could double for humans and boot washes too).
 Little dogs may feel more comfortable being bathed in the kitchen sink.
-Get younger dogs used to bathing as soon as possible and they won’t think anything of a dog wash.
-Make a game out of it and offer treats or toys for good behaviour.
+Get younger dogs used to bathing as soon as possible, and they won’t think anything of a dog wash.
+Make a game out of it and offer treats or toys for good behavior.

 Related price guides